 If you’re reading this, you’ve decided to try charter fishing for the first time.
 Good for you!
 As any angler will tell you, this is probably the best way to wet a line.
-Still, there’s a ton of new things to learn and pay attention to.
+Still, there are a ton of new things to learn and pay attention to.
 With that in mind, we’ve put together this guide so you know what to expect on your first fishing trip.
+Check out our video for super quick trips and tips!
+If you want a more comprehensive guide, read on!

-However, there are some aspects of fishing for the first time that are pretty universal.
+There are some aspects of charter fishing for the first time that are pretty universal.
 Below, we’re going to cover how you can prepare for your trip in advance, what you should be aware of on the boat, and a few things to remember after your time on the water is over.

 Before the Trip